htrc/HTRC-WorksetToolkit/README.md

 The only supported HTRC Python SDK testing environment is on the Data Capsule.

 1. Register and configure a data capsule by following the [HTRC Data Capsule Tutorial](https://wiki.htrc.illinois.edu/display/COM/HTRC+Data+Capsule+Tutorial)
-2. Open a terminal and type `pip install --pre htrc` to install the SDK.
+2. Open a terminal and type `pip install htrc` to install the SDK.

 ## Usage instructions
 Download volumes by creating a file with 1 HathiTrust ID per line.
 For example: